balucio/dnsmasq-webgui/README.md

 There are two folders:

 - `dns-backend`: contains the API written in python using Flask framework, and some others tools to sync the DNS hosts file.
 - `dns-webgui` folder contains the web gui itself.
-The Webgui is written in typescrip using React Hooks.
+The Webgui is written in typescript using React Hooks.

 ### Web-Gui